ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 ## bmul() for 32-bit machines

 The basic implementation of our binary multiplication algorithm is taken straight from Thomas Pornin's excellent [constant-time crypto post](https://www.bearssl.org/constanttime.html#ghash-for-gcm).
-To cover older 32-bit machines we can at most multiply two `uint32_t` numbers and store the result in a `uint64_t`.
+To support 32-bit machines we can at most multiply two `uint32_t` numbers and store the result in a `uint64_t`.

 For the full GHASH, Karatsuba decomposition is used: multiplication of two 128-bit integers is broken down into nine calls to `bmul32(x, y, ...)`.
+Let's take a look at the actual implementation:

 {% codeblock lang:cpp %}
 /* Binary multiplication x * y = r_high << 32 | r_low. */